 The following graph shows that as consumers increase the latency drops but then rises again.
 This suggests an optimal range of consumers to achieve a target throughput and latency SLA.
 Too few consumers and throughput and latency targets will not be met.
 Too many consumers and latency starts to increase again (although with a small reduction in throughput, as throughput is relatively stable).

-The following graph summarises the maximum throughput (total event/s) achieved for each option.
+The following graph summarizes the maximum throughput (total event/s) achieved for each option.
 Option 1 had 80 Goods, Option 2 had 100 Goods, and Option 3 had 100,000 Goods.

 Another observation is that the client application server is potentially doing as much or even more of the work for options 2 and 3 than the Kafka cluster.